josepegea/jes_static_blog/site/content/en/about/index.md

 Born in Barcelona, living in Madrid, thinking beyond geography.

 For the last years I've been a <%= l_link_to("freelance software developer", "/about/tech_bio")%>, with experience in **Ruby on Rails** and the full web stack.
-Currently I'm working [Platform 161](https://platform161.com) as a senior software developer and also as a team lead.
+Currently I'm working with [Marketer.tech](https://marketer.tech) as a senior software developer and also as a team lead.

 Until June 2015, I spent my days growing and running [Evadium](http://www.evadium.com), an online travel agency that I started back in 2005, together with my co-founding partner, David Cano.